rkdarst/scicomp/tut/testing-pyladies/testing-unittest.rst

 * Basic unit testing framework included in the standard library (based on JUnit/xUnit).

-* It is (pathologically?) object-oriented and only basic interface to running tests.
+* It is (perhaps too much?) object-oriented and only basic interface to running tests.

 * It is a base that other frameworks build on, but unless you need